lsst-dm/dmtn-120/index.rst

 The extensions containing generic components are not guaranteed to be arranged in any particular order, but neither the original nor the generalized formats depend on ordering.

 The above conventions, combined with the need for backwards compatibility, imply that components that have been migrated to generic storage must have a component key that matches the original header key (e.g., ``SKYWCS`` for WCS information).
-The awkward names add some inconvenience to :class:`~lsst.afw.image.ExposureInfo` clients, but to do otherwise requires finding a way to both generate an independent FITS header key in a backward-compatible way, and to store the component key inside the archive in a backward-compatible way.
+The awkward names add some inconvenience to :class:`~lsst.afw.image.ExposureInfo` clients, but an alternative would need to both generate an independent FITS header key in a backward-compatible way and store the component key inside the archive in a backward-compatible way.
 Basing the FITS header key on the component key was deemed a less error-prone solution.

-While the FITS header keys listing the extensions could previously be hardcoded into :class:`~lsst.afw.image.ExposureInfo`'s depersistence code, the depersistence code for generic components must search the header for keys of the expected format.
+While the FITS header keys listing the extensions could previously be hard-coded into :class:`~lsst.afw.image.ExposureInfo`'s depersistence code, the depersistence code for generic components must search the header for keys of the expected format.
 Queries for ``[arbitrary string]_ID`` are vulnerable to false positives from header keys like ``VISIT_ID`` or ``CCD_ID``; if associated values are small integers, then there is no way to  distinguish such keys from real archive IDs.

 We therefore added a second convention for archive IDs, of the form ``ARCHIVE_ID_[component]``.
 Old components are depersisted using the ``*_ID`` syntax, to retain compatibility with old files, while new ones are depersisted using ``ARCHIVE_ID_*``.
-The new code strips sets of header keywords are stripped when they are detected; new files read using old code may have leftover ``ARCHIVE_ID_`` keywords.
+The new code strips both sets of header keywords when they are detected; new files read using old code may have leftover ``ARCHIVE_ID_`` keywords.

 .. _newpersistence: